eduMFA/eduMFA/doc/tokens/tokentypes/push.rst

 .. _push_token:

-Push Token (Legacy)
+Legacy PUSH Token
 ----------

 .. index:: Push Token, Firebase service

-The push token uses the *unsupported privacyIDEA Authenticator* app.
+The legacy PUSH token uses the *unsupported privacyIDEA Authenticator* app.
 You can get it from `Google Play Store`_ or `Apple App Store`_.

 .. _Google Play Store: https://play.google.com/store/apps/details?id=it.netknights.piauthenticator
 .. _Apple App Store: https://apps.apple.com/us/app/privacyidea-authenticator/id1445401301

 .. warning::
-    The push token type is deprecated and will be removed in the future.
+    The legacy PUSH token type is deprecated and will be removed in the future.
 We strongly recommend using the :ref:`edupush_token` token type instead.

 The token type *push* sends a cryptographic challenge via the